KojiKaiwa/D365-Finance-Automation/README.md

 ・Established a proactive AI performance monitoring and knowledge governance system
 ・Developed an AI-driven expense audit system to identify policy violations and financial risks
 ・Implemented Departmental Risk Exposure Analysis to monitor financial compliance and internal controls
+・Built a Budget Forecasting tool for D365 Finance to predict year-end overruns and provide consultant recommendations
+・Visualized Budget vs. Forecast gaps using Matplotlib to support strategic financial planning